great-expectations/great_expectations/docs/docusaurus/docs/guides/expectations/data_assistants_lp.md

 sidebar_label: 'Data Assistants'
 title: 'Data Assistants'
 id: data_assistants_lp
-description: Use the Onboarding Data Assistant to Profile your data and create Expectation Suites.
+description: Use the Onboarding Data Assistant to create Expectation Suites.
 ---

 import LinkCardGrid from '/docs/components/LinkCardGrid';
 import LinkCard from '/docs/components/LinkCard';

-<p class="DocItem__header-description">Use the Onboarding Data Assistant to Profile your data and create Expectation Suites.</p>
+<p class="DocItem__header-description">Use the Onboarding Data Assistant to create Expectation Suites.</p>

 <LinkCardGrid>
   <LinkCard topIcon label="Create an Expectation Suite with the Onboarding Data Assistant" description="Use the Onboarding Data Assistant to Profile your data and automate the generation of an Expectation Suite" href="/docs/guides/expectations/data_assistants/how_to_create_an_expectation_suite_with_the_onboarding_data_assistant" icon="/img/assistant_icon.svg" />